Dog Alone in the House – How Long Can Your Dog Be Left Alone?

 What is Separation Anxiety?

 It is a serious disorder that is quite common in companion dogs that live with people.
 It results in panic when the dog is left alone in the house.
 Pets then try to cope in their own way with the stress associated with it.
 They often vocalize, bark, destroy objects, scratch at doors, bite furniture, etc. These reactions are natural for separation anxiety.
 The dog is simply trying to relieve the tension.
 However, all of these behaviors bring the dog only temporary relief.
 The stress and fear come back after a while, so the dog again looks for solutions to reduce them.
 Separation anxiety often appears in pets adopted from shelters.
 These are dogs that usually suffer from a lack of a sense of security.
 Once they have built a bond with their new parent, they may experience every departure as another loss.
+Separation anxiety can have a profound impact on a dog’s overall well-being and quality of life.
+If left untreated, it can lead to destructive behavior, aggression, and even self-harm.
+That’s why it’s essential to address the issue as soon as possible.

 How to Deal with Separation Problems